filipomarcellino/doomPostsAnalysis/scripts/data-labelling/Labels.md

-## Using Ollama and Python for label generation
+## Using Ollama for label generation

 ### Requirements:
 - Install and run Ollama: https://ollama.com